Research & Development

 On board electric power generation in passenger air fleet

-Modern airfleet uses a lot of electricity, but its aim is not to generate propulsive power, but to be utilized as power for various systems such as air conditioning, galleys, and anti-icing.
-Normally, electricity on the airfleet is generated by an electric generator attached to the gas turbine engine.
+Modern airfleet uses a lot of electricity, not to generate propulsive power, but to power various onboard systems such as air conditioning, galleys, and anti-icing systems.
+Normally, this electricity is generated by an electric generator attached to the gas turbine engine.
 As the electric power requirement of aircraft systems increases with each succeeding generation, the capacity of engine-mounted electric generators tends to increase exponentially.
-Current engine-mounted electric generators are driven by shaft power extracted from the high-pressure spool, but the power that can be extracted from that spool shaft is approaching its limit.
-To realize a new type of electric generator which extracts power from a low-pressure spool is the key to obtaining the power required by electric propulsion fans.

 Key technologies from Japanese domestic industries will lead to a breakthrough in the realization of electric hybrid passenger fleet.